Mesnage-Org/pgfinder/lib/docs/contributing.md

 The current version when installed from GitHub is a combination of the most recent Git tag combined with the hash of the current `HEAD` of the branch and how many commits away from the last tag it is.

-If you wish to contribute to the development of PGFinder you should clone (your fork of) this repository, navigate to the `lib` directory, and install `pgfinder` in editable mode (`pip install -e`) with the following commands (which install additional dependencies for tests, documentation and linting).
+If you wish to contribute to the development of PGFinder, you should clone (your fork of) this repository, navigate to the `lib` directory, and install `pgfinder` in editable mode (`pip install -e`) with the following commands (which install additional dependencies for tests, documentation and linting).